 For life cycle modeling of the considered products, the GaBi 10 Software System for Life Cycle Engineering, developed by Sphera has been used.
-All relevant LCA datasets are taken from the GaBi 10 software database.
+The upstream materials datasets consist of a blend of information from the Sphera database (version 10.9.1.10) and datasets provided by suppliers.
 The datasets from the database GaBi are documented in the online documentation.
 To ensure comparability of results in the LCA, the basic data of GaBi database were used for energy, transportation and auxiliary materials.